ceduardorubio/websocket-browser-client/README.md

             console.log({currentAvailability});
         }
     });

+    // listen to all clients updates
+    // when a client connects or disconnects, this listener will be called
+    // when a client updates its public alias, this listener will be called
+    // when a client updates its public availability, this listener will be called ws.onClientUpdate((incomingData: {uuid:string,publicAlias:string,isAvailable:boolean,publicInmutableData:any,connected:boolean}) =>{
+        // get the public alias of the client that sent the message let {uuid,publicAlias,isAvailable,publicInmutableData,connected} = incomingData;
+        let findClient = connectedClients.find(client => client.uuid === uuid);
+        if(findClient) {
+            findClient.publicAlias = publicAlias;
+            findClient.isAvailable = isAvailable;
+            findClient.publicInmutableData = publicInmutableData;
+            findClient.connected = connected;
+        } else {
+            connectedClients.push({uuid,publicAlias,isAvailable,publicInmutableData,connected});
+        }

+        connectedClients = connectedClients.filter(client => client.connected);
+    })

+    // set the public availability of this client as true (available to receive and send direct messages from other clients, and receive update client broadcast messages from the server) ws.setAvailable((error: any, response: {currentAvailability:boolean})=>{
+        console.log({currentAvailability});
+    });

+    // set the public availability of this client as false (not available to receive and send direct messages from other clients, and receive update client broadcast messages from the server) ws.setUnavailable((error: any, response: {currentAvailability:boolean})=>{
+        console.log({currentAvailability});
+    });

     // when a client sends a message to this client, this listener will be called wsClient.onClientMessageReceived<any>((error,incomingData: {fromUUID:string,data:any}) => {
         // get the public alias of the client that sent the message